ciscu/logs-analysis/README.md

 #### 2.3. **error_stats** view

-This view aggregates the previous views (errors and total_hits) to calculate the percentage of failed attempts to reach a page.
+This view combines the previous views (errors and total_hits) to calculate the percentage of failed attempts to reach a page.

+RUN THIS IN THE TERMINAL:
 ```
 $ CREATE VIEW error_stats AS
 $ SELECT total_hits.time, total_hits.hits, errors.not_found, round(((not_found/hits::decimal)*100), 1) as perc